joaowenzel/grain_tracking/README.md

 <br />

 These two charts show the main direction of the grains displacement and the magnitude of its velocity in each region of the dune.
-In both cases, the dune centroid is plotted in the central point of the chart.
+In both cases, the dune centroid is plotted in the central point of the chart, and the abscissa and ordinate correspond, respectively, to the transverse (x) and longitudinal (y) coordinates.

  ### Radial mesh & chart